Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Empirical evaluation

 \subsection{SSR on sparser cities}

-While our experiments are designed for Mumbai, a very dense city, it is reasonable to wonder if the results would hold for less dense cities or regions.
-In this section we report the experimental results for the sparser cities that are created by reducing the contact and hence the transmission rates between individual in different interaction spaces.
-Specifically, we consider two reasonable scenarios: \begin{itemize} \item Scenario 1: The community beta is kept at one tenth the level of the community beta for Mumbai considered in our earlier experiments in Section \ref{speeding_abs}.
-Figure \ref{1m-12.8m-beta-c-10-no-inte} shows that the result using SSR algorithm matches the larger model in the no-intervention scenario.
-Figure \ref{1m-12.8m-beta-c-10-inte} shows that the result using SSR algorithm matches the larger model in the scenario with an intervention of home quarantine after 40 days.
-Although we did not conduct elaborate experimentation, similar results should be true under more general and extensive interventions.
+Although our earlier experiments focused on a densely populated urban city, it is pertinent to investigate whether these findings extend to less densely populated cities or regions.
+In this section, we present experimental results for sparser urban settings, achieved by reducing contact rates and, consequently, transmission rates among individuals across various interaction spaces.
+We examine two representative scenarios: \begin{itemize} \item \textbf{Scenario 1:} The community transmission rate ($\beta^c$) is set to one-tenth the level considered in our earlier experiments described in Section \ref{sec:speeding_abs}.
+As shown in Figure \ref{fig:1m-12.8m-beta-c-10-no-inte}, the SSR algorithm yields results consistent with those of the larger model in the absence of interventions.
+Similarly, Figure \ref{fig:1m-12.8m-beta-c-10-inte} illustrates that the SSR algorithm aligns with the larger model when a home quarantine intervention is implemented after 40 days.
+While extensive testing was not conducted, we anticipate comparable results under more comprehensive intervention strategies.

-\item Scenario 2: Beta community is reduced by a factor of 20, beta home, school and workplace by a factor 4.
-Again as seen in Figure \ref{1m-12.m-all-beta-no-inte}, the result using SSR algorithm matches the larger model in the no-intervention scenario.
-It can be seen that even in the no-intervention scenario, the number of infections are very low after 200 days.
-Under home quarantine after 40 days, the exposed cases from the smaller model are within 20\% of the larger model although both are more-or-less negligible numbers, the highest less than 250 (see Figure \ref{12.8m-all-beta-low-intervention}).
+\item \textbf{Scenario 2:} The community transmission rate ($\beta^c$) is reduced by a factor of 20, while transmission rates at home ($\beta^h$), school ($\beta^s$), and workplace ($\beta^w$) are reduced by a factor of 4.
+Figure \ref{fig:1m-12.m-all-beta-no-inte} (Appendix \ref{sec:sparser_city_scenario_2_results}) demonstrates that the SSR algorithm's results align with those of the larger model in the no-intervention scenario.
+Notably, without interventions, the number of infections remains exceptionally low even after 200 days.
+When home quarantine is implemented after 40 days, the number of exposed cases in the smaller model is within 20\% of the larger model, though both models report negligible infection numbers, with the peak not exceeding 250 cases (see Figure \ref{fig:12.8m-all-beta-low-intervention} in Appendix \ref{sec:sparser_city_scenario_2_results}). \end{itemize}